noahliechti/markdown-whitepaper-archive/README.md

 ## Spread The Knowledge

-If you found this resource helpful, give it a ⭐️ and share it with your job-seeking frens or your twitter community.
+If you found this resource helpful, give it a ⭐️ and share it with your crypto frens or your twitter community.